Florida man gives $13K to strangers at Waffle House, elsewhere with touching notes - NewsBreak

 Each notes says “Love Every Body” in bold text.
 The man told Cate those were the last three words his mother said to him before she passed away.

 “She didn’t say ‘I love you.’
 She said ‘Love everybody.’
-So that’s what I’m doing,” the man said, according to Cate.‘Upstanding’: Dexter the dog walks on two legs, inspires followers
+So that’s what I’m doing,” the man said, according to Cate.

-Cate said the man prints and cuts out the notes every few days, and has given away more than $13,000 to strangers since 2014.
+Cate said the man prints and cuts out the notes every few days, and has given away more than $13,000 to strangers since 2014.‘Aggressive 10-foot-plus alligator’ closed Florida park for a day

 A number of people responded to Cate’s tweets to praise the man’s act of kindness.